 - Encourage discussions around online risks and how these relate to gaming.
-Be interested in what rangatahi are learning at school about the online world. - Make sure young people know they can come to you if things make them feel uncomfortable online. - Rangatahi in this age group can be extremely tech-savvy.
+Be interested in what young people are learning at school about the online world. - Make sure young people know they can come to you if things make them feel uncomfortable online. - Young people in this age group can be extremely tech-savvy.
 Be open to the fact they might know more about the latest technology try to listen and learn. - Have frequent conversations about who young people are speaking to online and encourage them to be curious if new friends try to add or contact them on any kind of platform. - If you set spending limits for games, talk to young people about the value of money and why you're doing this.

 - Young people of this age naturally go through many changes, so it can be hard to notice behavioural changes that are influenced by gaming.
-Speak to teachers about what they're noticing and be on the lookout for certain things like: - Spending excess time alone, on their device or in their room - Becoming withdrawn or isolated - Asking for money - Quickly closing their screen when you enter the room - Review Netsafe's advice on gaming
+Speak to teachers about what they're noticing and be on the lookout for certain things like: - Spending excess time alone, on their device or in their room - Becoming withdrawn or isolated - Asking for money - Quickly closing their screen when you enter the room - Be aware of harmful online influences including hate-based groups which may use messaging or gaming services to target vulnerable young people.
+Watch out for noticeable shifts in their worldview or intolerances for certain groups of people.
+Different language, signs and symbols may also be reflective of hate-based ideologies.
+There are helpful resources available such as this\this\this\this\hate\">this\this\this\hate\">this\this\hate\">this\this\hate\